Madde22/backend-challenge/README.md

 Please include a middleware for logging on all requests

+The register endpoint ( `POST /register` ) should register a user with username and password.

 The login endpoint ( `POST /login` ) should return a signed JWT token on correct username/password.

 The token should be signed and the signing secret should be provided via config.